Chapter 7. Immutant Messaging

 the front of the pipeline.
 You can insert the data into the

-pipeline at any step by passing a :step keyword argument.
-The
+pipeline at any step by passing a :step

 step name would be the name you provided as an option for that step